-Our principal exposures to credit risk is through receivables from the sale of our oil and natural gas production (approximately \$3.6 million at December 31, 2014).
+Our principal exposures to credit risk is through receivables from the sale of our oil and natural gas production (approximately \$2.5 million at December 31, 2015).
 We are subject to credit risk due to the concentration of our oil and natural gas receivables with our most significant customers.
 We do not require our customers to post collateral, and the inability of our significant customers to meet their obligations to us or their insolvency or liquidation may adversely affect our financial results.
-For the fiscal year 2014, sales to two customers, HollyFrontier and Plains Marketing, represented 74% and 18%, respectively, of oil and gas revenues.
-At December 31, 2014, HollyFrontier and Plains Marketing represented 45% and 37%, respectively, of our accounts receivable.
+For the fiscal year 2015, sales to three customers, Oxy, Enterprise and HollyFrontier represented 48%, 23% and 20%, respectively, of oil and gas revenues.
+At December 31, 2015, Oxy represented 53% of our accounts receivable and Enterprise represented 30%.
+Due to availability of other purchasers, we do not believe the loss of any single oil or natural gas customer would have a material adverse effect on our results of operations.